Genivia/ugrep-indexer/README.md

     Searched 1317 files in 28 directories in 0.109 seconds with 8 threads: 1 matching (0.07593%)
     Skipped 1316 of 1317 files with indexes not matching any search patterns

-Speed increases may be significantly higher in general compared to the 10x for this small demo, depending on several factors, the size of the files indexed and the read speed of the file system.
+Speed increases to recursively search file systems for regex pattern matches may be significantly higher in general compared to the 10x for this small demo, depending on several factors, the size of the files indexed and the read speed of the file system.

 The indexing algorithm that I designed is *provably monotonic*: a higher accuracy guarantees an increased search performance by reducing the false